 The Abysses of the Scorching Sun [2018 - ongoing]

 In her new kinetic light installation ‘The Abysses of the Scorching Sun’ Nicky Assmann refers to the ideas of the earth and the sun as a perpetuum mobile, the passage of time, the finite and the infinite, the global warming and changing climate of our planet, how we humans are part of this earthly existence, and how accidental and ephemeral our existence is when compared to the cosmos.
-In this creation the artist continues her research towards the realization of a future land art installation powered by solar energy which will be permanently installed in the desert.
+In this creation the artist was inspired by the early work of kinetic light art pioneer Thomas Wilfred and continues her research towards the realization of a future land art installation powered by solar energy to be installed in the desert.

 Co-production: Werktank / With support of The Creative Industries Fund NL & The Flemish Government.